Sim City 4 FAQ and Guide - Guide for SimCity 4

 larger buildings is there.
 Your city will take quite some time to need high-density

-zones in it and as a result, it’s best to start with low-density and gradually
+zones in it and as a result, its best to start with low-density and gradually

 increase as your city grows.
 Even a medium-density zone can hold large skyscrapers